 A pair of retired nuns are accused of embezzling a “substantial” amount of money from a Catholic School in Torrance, California for years.

 And on Monday, alumni and parents of students at St. James Catholic School, where the nuns worked for at least two decades, expressed anger during a two-hour meeting with officials from the Archdiocese of Los Angeles, per the Long Beach Press-Telegram.

 The church has identified the nuns as Sisters Mary Margaret Kreuper, principal for 29 years, and Lana Chang, a teacher for about two decades, according to NBC News.
 Both nuns retired in the prior school year, with a church newsletter in February asking congregants to “take time to thank (Kreuper) for her generous service,” NBC reported.

-But the school and the Archdiocese of Los Angeles say they don’t want to press charges against the nuns, according to the Long Beach Press-Telegram.
-Marge Graf, a lawyer for the archdiocese, said it’s because the nuns’ order will repay any stolen money.
+At first, the school and the Archdiocese of Los Angeles said they didn’t want to press charges against the nuns, according to the Long Beach Press-Telegram.
+Marge Graf, a lawyer for the archdiocese, said it was because the nuns’ order will repay any stolen money.

 For parent Jack Alexander, that’s not enough.

 “We were an ATM, and people know it and they won’t ask for justice,” he told the Long Beach Press-Telegram.
 “They are trying to recapture money, not get justice.”